-The Anatomic Pathology laboratories are located in approximately 30,000 sq. ft. on six floors of the Warren Building and one floor of the adjacent Blake Building.
-The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings (approximately 30,000 sq. ft.).
-The Immunopathology and Electron Microscopy Units are located on the 5th Floor of the Warren Building.
-Research space includes over 40,000 sq. ft. divided among 4 main facilities at MGH, Charlestown, and Charles River Plaza.
+The Anatomic Pathology laboratories occupy 30,000 square feet on six floors of the Warren Building and one floor of the adjacent Blake Building.
+The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings.
+The Immunopathology and Electron Microscopy Units are located on the fifth Floor of the Warren Building.
+Research space includes over 40,000 square feet divided among four main facilities at the Massachusetts General Hospital, Charlestown, and Charles River Plaza.

-The Pathology Department's Mallory Library contains current pathology journals, Nature, Science, Cell, and others.
+The Pathology Department's Mallory Library contains current pathology journals, such as Nature, Science, Cell, and more.
 A library for the use of the clinical pathology residents is adjacent to the Clinical Pathology residents' office.
 Both are open 24 hours a day.
-The hospital's Treadwell Library is well equipped with a wide range of journal titles, textbooks, and bibliographic search capabilities, and is open until 8:00 weekday evenings, and 4:00 p.m. on the weekend.
-Harvard Medical School's Countway Library is 3 miles away and is one of the largest medical reference libraries.
+Treadwell Library is well equipped with a wide range of journal titles, textbooks, and bibliographic search capabilities.Treadwill Library is open until 8:00 weekday evenings, and 4:00 pm on the weekend.
+Harvard Medical School's Countway Library is three miles away and is one of the largest medical reference libraries.

 Photography and Text Slide Preparation

-The Pathology Service has 90 full-time M.D. and/or Ph.D. faculty.
-The AP-CP program presently has 35 residents.
+The Pathology Service has 90 full-time M.D. and/or PhD faculty.
+The AP/CP program presently has 38 residents.
 There are fellowships in the Pathology of Women’s Cancers, Bone and Soft Tissue Pathology, Gynecologic Pathology, Cytopathology, Hematopathology, Neuropathology, Dermatopathology, Gastrointestinal Pathology, Immunopathology, Clinical Chemistry, Molecular Pathology Research, Renal Pathology and Transfusion Medicine.
 At least five NIH supported laboratory research fellowship positions are available for two to three years each.